ktor-doc-jp/ktor-doc-jp/advanced/build-from-source.md

 You might have forgotten to use the gradle wrapper (`./gradlew`), or your default installed gradle version is lower than 4.3.

-Always use the gradle wrapper for best results!
+Always use the gradle wrapper for consistent results!